Scott Garland

 Biography

-Scott Garland embarked on his professional journey with the Federal Bureau of Prisons (BOP) as a Correctional Officer at the United States Penitentiary (USP), Hazelton – a high-security facility nestled in Bruceton Mills, West Virginia, in 2009.
-His career trajectory within the BOP saw him taking on roles of increasing responsibility, starting as a Senior Officer at USP Hazelton in September 2010, then assuming the position of Case Manager in February 2012, and later becoming the Case Management Coordinator at FCI La Tuna in Anthony, Texas, in December 2016.
+Scott Garland embarked on his professional journey with the Federal Bureau of Prisons (BOP) in 2009 as a Correctional Officer at the United States Penitentiary (USP) Hazelton, a high-security facility located in Bruceton Mills, West Virginia.
+His career progression within the BOP reflects a steady assumption of increased responsibility, beginning with his promotion to Senior Officer at USP Hazelton in September 2010.
+In February 2012, he transitioned into the role of Case Manager, and in December 2016, he was selected to serve as Case Management Coordinator at the Federal Correctional Institution (FCI) La Tuna in Anthony, Texas.

-In March 2020, Scott Garland earned the distinction of being chosen as the National Victim Witness Program Coordinator at the Central Office in Washington, D.C.
-In this pivotal role, he operationalized the BOP's victim witness program and served as the agency's liaison with key entities such as the Federal courts, United States Attorneys, U.S. Parole Commission, and U.S. Probation.
-His responsibilities extended to developing and coordinating training events and spearheading initiatives to enhance new victim/witness notifications.
+In March 2020, Mr. Garland was selected to serve as the National Victim Witness Program Coordinator at the BOP Central Office in Washington, D.C.
+In this critical leadership role, he operationalized the Bureau’s victim witness program and served as the agency’s primary liaison with the federal judiciary, United States Attorneys’ Offices, the U.S. Parole Commission, and U.S. Probation.
+His responsibilities included the development and coordination of national training initiatives and the implementation of enhancements to victim and witness notification systems.

-Beyond his professional roles, Scott Garland actively participates in professional organizations, including the Academy of Criminal Justice Sciences, the American Society of Criminology, and the American Correctional Association.
-His commitment to excellence was further affirmed in January 2018 when he received the Federal Bureau of Prisons Assistant Director's Award for Correctional Programs, acknowledging his oversight and implementation of the specialized immigration and U.S. Marshal's Holdover program at FCI La Tuna.
+Mr. Garland brings more than fifteen years of law enforcement and correctional leadership experience to the classroom.
+He is an active member of several professional organizations, including the Academy of Criminal Justice Sciences, the American Society of Criminology, and the American Correctional Association.
+His commitment to correctional excellence was recognized in January 2018 when he received the Federal Bureau of Prisons Assistant Director’s Award for Correctional Programs for his leadership in overseeing and implementing a specialized immigration and U.S. Marshals Service holdover program at FCI La Tuna.

-Currently, Scott Garland holds the position of Visiting Professor at New Mexico State University (NMSU) Las Cruces and serves as an Adjunct Instructor at Southeast New Mexico College Carlsbad and Southern New Hampshire University.
+In addition to his operational leadership, Mr. Garland serves as a College Assistant Professor at New Mexico State University (NMSU) Las Cruces and as an Adjunct Instructor at Southeast New Mexico College–Carlsbad and Southern New Hampshire University.